qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 .. _svg_marker:

-* **SVG marker**: provides you with images from your SVG paths (set in :menuselection:`Settings --> Options --> System` menu) to render as marker symbol.
-Each SVG file colors and stroke can be adapted.
+* **SVG marker**: provides you with images from your SVG paths (set in :menuselection:`Settings --> Options... --> System` menu) to render as marker symbol.
+Width and height of the symbol can be set independently or using the
+  |lockedGray| :sup:`Lock aspect ratio`.
+Each SVG file colors and stroke can
+  also be adapted.

   .. note:: Requirements for a customizable SVG marker symbol